Health Insurance From an Employer

 TIP: It is a good idea to explore your options before you leave your job-based plan, if possible.
 Due to the requirement to have minimum essential coverage starting in 2014, individuals who are uninsured for three months or more of the year may have to pay a tax penalty the following year (unless they qualify for another exemption).
 Learn more about the new individual requirement at www.healthcare.gov.

-For more information on fully-insured employer-sponsored health insurance or to find out what type of coverage laws exist in your state, you can contact your state’s insurance department.
-Contact information for state insurance departments is available at: http://www.naic.org/state_web_map.htm.
+For more information on fully-insured employer-sponsored health insurance or to find out what type of coverage laws exist in your state, you can contact your state's insurance department.
+Contact information for state insurance departments is available at www.naic.org/state_web_map.htm.

-More information on federal protections for group health plans (fully-insured and self-insured) is available from the U.S. Department of Labor at: www.dol.gov/ebsa/consumer_info_health.html
+More information on federal protections for group health plans (fully-insured and self-insured) and consumer assistance for people in job-based plans is available from the U.S. Department of Labor.
+Contact the Employee Benefits Security Administration of the U.S. Department of Labor at www.askebsa.dol.gov or by calling 1-866-444-3272